The Graduate (novel)

-On the episode of the AMC television series Movies That Shook the World devoted to the film adaptation, Webb revealed the identity of the real-life inspiration for Mrs. Robinson: Jane Ericson (exact spelling unknown), the wife of an associate of Webb's father.
-However, that was the extent of any similarity with the novel; Webb denied having a relationship with her.
+On the episode of the AMC television series Movies That Shook the World devoted to the film adaptation, Webb revealed the identity of the real-life inspiration for Mrs. Robinson: Jane Ericson (spelling unknown), the wife of an associate of Webb's father.
+That was the extent of any similarity with the novel; Webb denied having a relationship with her.
 A sequel titled Home School, which takes place ten years after the ending of the first novel, was published by Hutchinson in June 2007.